-Longtime ‘Capitol Hill Pride’ organizers denied permit for related event
+Seattle denies permit to longtime ‘Capitol Hill Pride’ organizers

-After a June 10 event was cited for violations, organizers were denied permits to hold an event during the citywide Pride weekend later in the month.
+After a June 10 event was cited for violations, organizers were denied permits to hold an event during the upcoming citywide Pride weekend.
+Among the listed violations: displaying about 60 “No Parking” signs along Broadway without permission, placing eight or more port-a-potties on a Broadway sidewalk and attempting to close the street's southbound lanes.

 In February, event organizers Charlette LeFevre and Philip Lipson proposed that the ninth year of Capitol Hill Pride be held earlier in June — not on the usual weekend later in the month in which citywide Pride events are held — in order to also celebrate the National Equality March happening in cities across the country on June 11.
 The pair applied for permits for “Capitol Hill Pride Festival — March & Rally” on June 10.